About these ads

 Salesgirl: Yes.

-movita: Because this is for a different course… and it’s in September…
+movita: Because this is for a different course… in September.

 Salesgirl: Oh my!
 That would be terrible!
 We’d be all messed up!

-Salesgirl hands me a new sheet.
-I take it and hold it to my chest so as to protect it.
-I am very, very careful with it.
-I take it out to the car.
-I learn that I need The Kit, some crappy icing produced by the cake decorating company (which, by the way, smells like a-double-s), some colouring gel (optional), a damp cloth, pen, paper, sticky notes, scissors, and six plain cookies for decorating.
+The salesgirl hands me a new sheet.
+Sitting in my car, I learn that I need The Kit, icing produced by the cake decorating company sponsoring the course, food colouring, a damp cloth, pen, paper, sticky notes, scissors, and six plain cookies for decorating.

 SIX PLAIN COOKIES FOR DECORATING?
-Cheesus.
-So, I spend part of Wednesday afternoon making perfect sugar cookies.
+Goddamn it.
+So, I spend part of the afternoon making perfect sugar cookies.
 I want to set the bar high.
-You know, show them how seriously I’m taking the class.
+You know, show them how seriously I’m taking the course.

-The instructor, it turns out, is pretty hard-core.
-And not super funny.
-I guess she takes this cake stuff pretty seriously.
-I’m a full-time instructor of crap, so I know where she’s coming from, but we’re talking about icing here.
-She was very clear about the start time of the class.
-6:30 pm.
+The instructor, as it turns out, takes buttercream pretty seriously.
+I’m a full-time instructor of crap so I know where she’s coming from, but we’re talking about icing here.
+Class Instructor explained that the start time of the class would be 6:30 pm.
 Not a second later.
 She.
 Will.
 Start.
 Without you.
 I looked up at the clock.
-It was, like, 6:36 pm when she started the class.
+It was 6:36 pm when she started the class.

-Class Instructor warned us that during the first class, there would be a lot of basics covered, but assured us that the class would move at an “adult pace.”
-I don’t mind a good review – you can always, always learn something new from a class.
-Like, for example, that a large number of people in my class have never made icing before.
-Or cakes.
-Or used a stand mixer.
-Or, perhaps, google.
+Class Instructor warned us that first class would cover a lot of basics, but assured us that the course would move at an “adult pace.”
+I don’t mind a good review — you always learn something new.
+Like, for example, that a large number of people in my class had never made icing before.
+Or a cake.
+And some had never used a stand mixer.
+Or Google.

 Up Front Lady: Wait.
 I can’t find it.
 It’s not in my kit.
 It’s not in my kit!

-Class Instructor: (standing about 6 inches from Up Front Lady, and holding a coupler in her face) It looks like this… (moving back to front of room) So, you take out your coupler…
+Class Instructor: It looks like this. (moving back to front of room) So, you take out your coupler…

 Up Front Lady: Is this it?

 Class Instructor: No. That’s not it.
-There are, like, four in the bag right there.
+There are four in your bag right there.

 Up Front Lady: Wait.
 I found it!

-(the class breathes a collective sigh of relief)
+The class breathed a collective sigh of relief.

 Class Instructor: So, you’ve got your coupler…